CiscoSE/LTRPRG-1100/guide/LTRDEV-1100-Guide-02.md

 TODO:

-- [ ] @curtissmith Draft "Tools of the Ninja - Git and GitHub"
+- [x] @curtissmith Draft "Tools of the Ninja - Git and GitHub"
 - [ ] Proofread
-- [ ] Add example output
+- [ ] Add example output and screenshots

 ### Introducing Git and GitHub